area9innovation/fast/plow/readme.md

 So we have a graph of types and subtypes, but there are some parts of the graph that only become online when certain files are included.

-Rejection options for having efficient solution:
+Rejected this options for having efficient solution:

 - Maintaining transivitive closure: https://pure.tue.nl/ws/files/4393029/319321.pdf